My tribute to Jeff Beck.

 Other Jeff Beck guitar heroes included Buddy Holly who he saw live in London in the 1950s, Cliff Gallup, Gene Vincent’s guitarist from the 1950s and Gallup’s Blue Caps replacement, Johnny Meeks, not forgetting Elvis’ guitarist, James Burton, who was then Rickie Nelson’s guitarist.
 Jeff also liked guitarist Les Paul, who returned the compliment saying: “I like Jeff’s playing and not because he’s taken something from me.
 We all take from somebody.
 We all have to learn somewhere.”

-Here’s another JBG blues cover Martin Power this time B.B.
+Here’s another JBG blues cover: B.B.
 King’s ‘Rock Me Baby’.
 Rod Stewart was vocalist, Ronnie Wood played bass and Nicky Hopkins piano.
 Jeff and Rod called it, ‘Rock My Plimsoul’.

 And here are a few more comment I picked up from Martin Power’s book.